 Today, many are finding it increasingly difficult to cope, not just financially, but physically and emotionally.
 Since the crisis shows no sign of ending soon, what can we do to cope, to process all of this and to take reasonable care of our physical and mental health?

 It's important to adjust to the new situation as quickly as possible.
-Routine plays a big role in giving our life structure and helping us to feel in control and balanced.
+Habits and routines play a big role in giving our life structure and helping us to feel in control and balanced.
 When something disrupts our routine, especially in a large way and for an extended period of time, it can cause stress and anxiety, disrupt our sleep cycle and impact virtually all areas of our life.
 So, what can we do about it?

 It might seem strange, but it's important to adjust to your new circumstances as quickly as possible.
 That means rather than dwelling on the disruption of our routine, we get busy building a new one.
 One that fits our circumstances.
 How?

 Say you are a very physically active person, but are now confined due to a lockdown, you may be stuck indoors, but that doesn't mean you can't be active.
 We don't actually need a lot of space or a gym full of expensive equipment to be active:

 Stretching is awesome exercise.
 Done properly, virtually anyone can stretch safely and benefit both physically and emotionally (if you have an underlying health condition, or you have been inactive for a long period of time, please consult your primary healthcare provider before starting ANY exercise routine).

 WeStretch, for example, lets you tailor a workout to your specific needs and abilities.
 It uses artificial intelligence to make sure you get a varied routine that exercises your whole body.

 Our mind needs routine as much as our bodies.
 Read a book, work on a jigsaw puzzle, get a start on that novel you've always wanted to write.
 Even if you live alone, you don't have to be alone.
 Get together over video conferencing and play chess or checkers (you remember board games, right)?